-Happiness Is Camping was founded in 1980 by a group of concerned individuals who recognized a need for a very special type of resident camp; a camp for children with cancer and catastrophic blood diseases.
+Happiness Is Camping was founded in 1980 and opened in 1982 by a group of concerned individuals who recognized a need for a very special type of resident camp; a camp for children with cancer and catastrophic blood diseases.
 Located in beautiful Hardwick New Jersey, the camp sits on 150 pristine acres of woodland, fields, streams, and ponds.
 Supported by donations and volunteer staff members, the camp is free to all who attend.
-Campers, ages 6-15 attend our overnight camp staying from one week or all summer depending on their medical condition and the level of care required.
+Campers, ages 6-15 attend our overnight camp staying from one week to all summer depending on their medical condition and the level of care required.
 The camp is also available for the siblings of the campers as well.
-Sibling’s ages 6-15 are allowed to attend camp for the same sessions as their brother/sister with cancer.
+Siblings ages 6-15 are allowed to attend camp for the same sessions as their brother/sister with cancer.

 Constant medical supervision of the highest quality is provided, with facilities for children requiring chemotherapy, children at risk of bleeding and infection, and children with physical disabilities.
-Our health center is staffed around the clock with volunteer doctors, and nurses from Memorial Sloan Kettering Cancer Center, and Montefiore Medical Center.
+Our health center is staffed around the clock with volunteer doctors, and nurses from Memorial Sloan Kettering Cancer Center, Montefiore Medical Center and Nemours/Alfred I. duPont Hospital for Children.
 Only children with cancer may apply and the child’s personal physician must make the determination that the child is well enough to attend camp.

 Camp activities include canoeing and fishing on our pond, swimming in our pool, arts and